 EnkiLife fluorescent dyes are active fluorescent dyes.
 The series includes common fluorescent dyes from the ultraviolet, visible spectrum to the near-infrared spectrum, which are used to label biomolecules, especially proteins and antibodies.
 Innovative modifications to the core structure make EnkiLife dyes superior to other commercial dyes with many innovative and novel features, mainly manifested in higher labeling efficiency and stronger luminescence.

-Fluor488 is a fluorescent dye with excitation and emission wavelengths of 494nm and 518nm respectively.
+Fluor594 is a fluorescent dye with excitation and emission wavelengths of 587nm and 603nm (Ex558nm & Em621nm) respectively.
 It forms a more specific antibody-fluorescein conjugate with the antibody and has a lower background.
-It is an upgraded product of FITC, mainly characterized by better stability.

 Product Features